 \section{Conclusions}

-We have established that the guaranteed risks involving the fat-shattering dimension of the class of margin functions $\rho_{\mathcal{G}}$ could be simply improved by replacing this dimension with the margin Graph dimension of the same class (Lemmas~\ref{lemma:extended-Lemma-3.5-in-AloBenCesHau97-gamma-G-dim-optimized} and \ref{lemma:extended-Theorem-1-in-MenVer03}).
-Currently, the gain is limited by the lack of a dedicated structural result (improving Lemma~\ref{lemma:from-gamma-dimension-to-gamma-dimensions}).
-However, the use of another $\gamma$-$\Psi$-dimension, the margin Natarajan dimension, makes it possible to improve the dependence of the confidence interval on the margin parameter $\gamma$.
+We have established that the guaranteed risks involving the fat-shattering dimension of the class of margin functions $\rho_{\mathcal{G}}$ can always be simply improved by replacing this dimension with the margin Graph dimension of the same class (Lemmas~\ref{lemma:extended-Lemma-3.5-in-AloBenCesHau97-gamma-G-dim-optimized} and \ref{lemma:extended-Theorem-1-in-MenVer03}).
+Currently, the gain is limited by the lack of malleability of the corresponding structural result: Lemma~\ref{lemma:from-gamma-dimension-to-gamma-dimensions}.
+Fortunately, the use of another $\gamma$-$\Psi$-dimension, the margin Natarajan dimension, makes it possible to exploit basic features of the classifier of interest (Formula~\eqref{eq:from-gamma-N-dimension-to-gamma-dimension-Banach} and Lemma~\ref{lemma:gamma-N-dimension-of-M-SVMs}).
+The major consequence is an improved dependence of the confidence interval on the margin parameter $\gamma$.
 This holds true both with the $L_{\infty}$-norm (Inequality~\eqref{eq:New-bound-on-metric-entropy-infty-norm}) and the $L_2$-norm (Theorem~\ref{theorem:dependence-on-m-C-gamma-L_2-norm}).
-This use also makes it possible to take into account the coupling between the component functions of the classifier (Lemma~\ref{lemma:gamma-N-dimension-of-M-SVMs}).
-As soon as this is the case ($d_{\mathcal{G}, C} < 2$), the dependence on the number $C$ of categories becomes sublinear.
-The only drawback is that the convergence rate of the $L_2$-norm bound can be worsened by a factor $\sqrt{\ln \left ( m \right )}$ for large values of $d_{\mathcal{G}, \gamma}$.
-The phenomenon is a direct consequence of the appearance of the logarithmic term in the exponent of Inequality~\eqref{eq:extended-Theorem-1-in-MenVer03-gamma-N-dim} (compared to Inequality~\eqref{eq:extended-Theorem-1-in-MenVer03}).
+As soon as it is possible to take into account the coupling between the component functions of the classifier, i.e., for $d_{\mathcal{G}, C} < 2$, the dependence on the number $C$ of categories becomes sublinear.
+The only drawback is that the convergence rate of the $L_2$-norm bound can be worsened by a factor $\sqrt{\ln \left ( m \right )}$ when the underlying binary classifiers are complex (large values of $d_{\mathcal{G}, \gamma}$).
+The phenomenon is a direct consequence of the appearance of the logarithmic function of $\epsilon^{-1}$ in the exponent of Inequality~\eqref{eq:extended-Theorem-1-in-MenVer03-gamma-N-dim} (compared to Inequality~\eqref{eq:extended-Theorem-1-in-MenVer03}).
 Whether this term can be eliminated is the subject of an ongoing research.
 Regarding the structural results, a promising idea for their improvement is the one recently developed by Kontorovich \citep[see for instance][]{Kon18}.

-\acks{The author would like to thank R.~Vershynin for his explanations on the proof of Theorem~1 in \cite{MenVer03}.
+\acks{The author would like to thank R.~Vershynin for his explanations on the proof of Theorem~1 in \citet{MenVer03}.
 This work was partly funded by a CNRS research grant (PEPS).}